kumahq/kuma-website/app/docs/dev/policies/meshtrafficpermission.md

           kuma.io/zone: us-east
     ```

 3. The action is `ALLOW`.
-All requests from the zone `us-east` will be allowed on all proxies in the `default` mesh.
+All requests from the zone `us-east` will be allowed on all proxies.

     ```yaml
     default: # 3
       action: ALLOW
     ```

-4. `TargetRef` inside the `from` array selects proxies that have label `kuma.io/zone: us-east`.
+4. `TargetRef` inside the `from` array selects proxies that have tags `kuma.io/zone: us-east`.
    These proxies will be subjected to the action from `default.action`.

     ```yaml